drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 When comparing different languages and frameworks, it's important to do more than a `Hello World` example.
 Especially in Java adding one dependency could potentially have a big impact on your start up already depending on what gets initialized.

-In a simple example I will use an API Gateway that has one HTTP endpoint `addProduct` that's backed by a Lambda function.
+I will build a simple example that'll use an API Gateway that has one HTTP endpoint `addProduct` that's backed by a Lambda function.
 This function will add a new product in a database.
-The database will be implemented by leveraging DynamoDB, since it's very easy to setup and easy to connect to from a Lambda.
+The database we use in this example is DynamoDB, since it's very easy to setup and easy to connect to from a Lambda.
-We will use X-Ray to examine the cold start timing of a few different examples.
+I'll have a look at this example implemented with a few different frameworks and use X-Ray to examine the cold start performance.

 The example’s architecture is shown below: ![Function example]({{ site.url }}/img/post/coldstart-example.png "Function example")